 If your problem has never been reported before, the best way to report it is to open a new issue on GitHub.
 Issues are not only intended for bugs, they can also be opened for requesting help or suggesting improvements.
 Alternatively, you can also start a new discussion on GitHub for chatting with the maintainer in a more informal way.
 Both of these solutions require you to create a GitHub account.
 If for some reason you would absolutely refuse to create a GitHub account, you can also email the maintainer, although I would prefer you not to contact me this way.

-Common problems
+Installation problems

 -